The Star (2017 film): Plot

-Upset with being rejected, Bo leaves and Dave follows until they arrive at the royal caravan.
-While happy to have found it, Bo realizes that he liked being with Mary and tells Dave, who admits that he is not upset and that he just wants Bo to be happy with his decision.
+Bo and Dave go searching for the royal caravan.
+Upon finding it, Bo realizes that Mary is important to him and tells Dave, who admits he is not upset and that he just wants Bo to be happy with his decision.
 Together, the two return and make up with Ruth, and then convince a frustrated Joseph to talk to Mary.
-Mary admits that it has been difficult for her and that she is scared of the importance of the baby, and they make up when Mary begins having contractions.
-They arrive at Bethlehem where Joseph is unable to find an inn for Mary.
-The miller, who just so happened to be there, kidnaps Bo with Dave and Ruth leaving to rescue him.
+Mary admits that it has been difficult for her and that she is afraid of the importance of the baby, and they make up when Mary begins having contractions.
+They arrive at Bethlehem, where Joseph is unable to find an inn for Mary.
+The miller, who happens to be in Bethlehem, recognises and abducts Bo with Dave and Ruth leaving to rescue him.
 The wise men arrive as well, but the camels, who are aware of Herod's plot, are left tied to a post.

-Bo ends up in a stable where he meets a horse named Leah, a cow named Edith, and a goat named Zach.
-They reveal that they have not been able to sleep because the star's bright light has been shining through on their manger for 9 months.
-Realizing that this is where the baby is supposed to be, the animals help Bo escape and he catches up with Dave and Ruth while spotting the hunter and his dogs.
-Bo finds Joseph and Mary and gets them back to the stable while Dave runs into Cyrus, Felix, and Deborah and helps them escape their bonds.
-Ruth finds her flock, who had previously refused to follow her, and tries to convince them to help, but gets unexpected help from the angel who informs the shepherds and the sheep that the Savior is coming.
+The miller ties Bo in a stable, where he mingles with the animals.
+They reveal that they have not been able to sleep because the star's bright light has been shining through on their manger for nine months.
+Realizing that this is where Mary is supposed to give birth, the animals help Bo escape and he catches up with Dave and Ruth while spotting the hunter and his dogs.
+Bo finds Mary and Joseph and gets them back to the stable, while Dave runs into the camels and helps them escape their bonds.
+Ruth finds her flock, who had previously refused to follow her, and tries to convince them to help, but gets unexpected help from the angel who informs them and their shepherds that the Savior is coming.
 Bo manages to fight off Thaddeus and Rufus, but is outdone by the hunter.
 Suddenly, Ruth and her flock, the camels, and Dave arrive and dispatch them by having them hang from a cliff.
 The hunter lets his dogs fall, but they are saved by Bo while the hunter himself falls to his death.

 All of the animals, who are now joined by Abby who assumed the danger to be ongoing, and the redeemed Thaddeus & Rufus, shepherds, and three wise men arrive to see baby Jesus.
 Bo realizes that he has been carrying the new King the whole time.
-Deborah predicts that this event will be remembered around the world for years to come.
+Deborah predicts that this event will be remembered around the world for years to come, which Cyrus and Felix both declare that she is crazy.
 After that, Joseph buys Bo from the miller, and Bo, Dave, and Ruth help him and Mary raise Jesus.